prescottprue/generator-react-firebase/README.md

     Within `.firebaserc` under the `ci` section.
 These settings are loaded by [firebase-ci][firebase-ci-url]

-1. How do override `react-redux-firebase` and `redux-firestore` configuration based on environment?
+1. How does one override `react-redux-firebase` and `redux-firestore` configuration based on the environment?
 Like adding logging only to staging?

     Add the following to `.firebaserc` under the branch associated with the environment you wish to change: